 If you have been charged with a DUI, it is important to know whether your rights were violated during the process, and what your legal options are when the solicitor’s office pursues your case.

 At the David W. Martin Law Group, our DUI and DUAC defense attorneys in Fort Mill partner with our clients to ensure their case is evaluated with the clear purpose of pursuing the best outcome for their unique circumstances.

-In that quest, the earlier our criminal defense attorneys in Fort Mill are involved in your case, the sooner we can begin creating solutions for your charges, so you can move forward with confidence instead of worry.
+In that quest, the earlier our criminal defense attorneys in Greenville are involved in your case, the sooner we can begin creating solutions for your charges, so you can move forward with confidence instead of worry.

 What is the South Carolina DUI or DUAC Stop, Investigation, and Arrest Process?